tylerlum/FoundationPose/readme.md

 rqt_plot
 ```

+FoundationPose can lose the object and it struggles to recover without being reset.
+To do this manually, you can run `rostopic pub /fp_reset std_msgs/Int32 "data: 1"`.

 # ORIGINAL DOCUMENTATION

 This is the official implementation of our paper to be appeared in CVPR 2024 (Highlight)